-Prerequisite: Minimum of high school-level biology and chemistry or college-level equivalents; placement at RHT 101 \$ level Lecture: 4 hours Laboratory: 4 hours (course fee required)
+Prerequisite: Minimum of high school-level biology and chemistry or college-level equivalents; placement at RHT 101 ♦ level

-BIS 240∻ 4 credits Human Anatomy & Physiology I
+BIS 240 \$\phi\$ 4 credits Human Anatomy & Physiology I

 Examines the organization of the human body at the macroscopic and microscopic levels.
 Human cadavers are used along with a regional anatomical approach to study the location, structure and function of major systems, organs and tissues within the human body.
-BIS 240♦ and BIS 241♦ meet the anatomy and physiology requirements of university-professional allied health programs.
-Prerequisite: Any college biology course; placement at RHT 101 & level
+BIS 240\$\Rightarrow\$ and BIS 241\$\Rightarrow\$ meet the anatomy and physiology requirements of university-professional allied health programs.
+Recommended for students with better-than-average academic ability.